lazirpascual/cloud-computers/README.md

 ## Features

 - Responsive design which includes a clean user interface with smooth animations
-- User registration/login with local storage based JWT authentication
+- User registration/login authenticated through JSON Web Token
 - Add, remove, and update products from the shopping cart
 - Create ratings and reviews for each product
 - Search products by name and filter products by categories in the shop